emmanuelm8410/github-tutorial/README.md

 This command adds in all the changes and even the deleted files
  * `git commit`

  This command records changes to the repository.
-The proper way to write `gti commit` is, `git commit -m`.
+The proper way to write `git commit` is, `git commit -m`.
 With the "m" you would be able to write a message after the "-m" so it would look like, `git commmit -m "anything you'd like"`. **Always** use `git add .` before you do a commit.

 ---
 ## Rolling Back Changes
 * Roll back Changes is like undoing the changes you've made with the power of git If you'd like to practice, [click this link](https://github.com/emmanuelm8410/rollback-scavenger-hunt)
 * First before you start to do rollback changes you would need to fork this repository.
 So in the top right corner you would see the "fork" button.
 Press on it and you  would see the whole repository for you.
+* For these rollback chnages you would need these commands.